Results of the Work – 3/11/19

 Hey Brothers and Sisters in Christ,

-So thanks for your prayers for the ministry and evangelism today if you had a chance, God truly blessed.
+So Thanks for your prayers for the Ministry and for Evangelism today if you had a chance, God truly blessed.

 In Him,